PolyuWirelessCommunicationLab/Data-Association-in-Network-Device-Free-Sensing/README.md

 [2] Q. Shi and L. Liu, "Joint LOS identification and data association for 6G-enabled networked device-free sensing," to appear in IEEE Trans.
 Commun..\
 [3] [Q. Shi, L. Liu, and S. Zhang, "Joint data association, NLOS mitigation, and clutter suppression for networked device-free sensing in 6G cellular network," in Proc.
 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), 2023.](https://arxiv.org/abs/2302.08080)
 # Abstract
-The papes consider device-free sensing in an orthogonal frequency division multiplexing (OFDM) cellular network to enable integrated sensing and communication (ISAC).
+The papers consider device-free sensing in an orthogonal frequency division multiplexing (OFDM) cellular network to enable integrated sensing and communication (ISAC).
 A novel two-phase sensing framework is proposed to localize the passive targets that cannot transmit/receive reference signals to/from the base stations (BSs), where the ranges of the targets are estimated based on their reflected OFDM signals to the BSs in Phase I, and the location of each target is estimated based on its ranges to different BSs in Phase II.
-# Read Me
+# Readme
 Folder ‘Device-free Sensing in OFDM Celular Network’ is for the paper [1], and Folder 'Joint LOS Identification and Data Association in Networked Device-free Sensing' is for the paper [2], [3].\
 If you have any questions, please contact qin-eie.shi@polyu.connect.hk.